 In the absence of needed treatment help, withdrawal episodes become increasingly severe over time to the point where the urge to keep using the drug becomes overwhelming.

-If you suspect you or someone you know may be struggling with GHB dependence and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with GHB dependence and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.